abhi19gupta/TwitterAnalytics/Documentation/source/neo4j_query_generation.rst

     * Post-processing of this sub-graph to return desired result (Eg. Return "names" of such users, Return "number" of such users)

-In a generic way, the 1st step can be constructed using AND,OR,NOT of multiple constraints.
-We now specify how each such constraint can be built.
+In a generic way, the 1st step can be constructed using AND,OR,NOT of multiple constraints(Though in our code right now, only AND is supported as Neo4j doesn't support OR and NOT directly).We now specify how each such constraint can be built.

 We look at the network in an abstract in two dimensions.